dshieble/dshieble.github.io/_posts/2024-09-29-communication.md

 </script>

-Asynchronous communication through tools like Email, Slack, and Docs, has become central to how teams work.
+Asynchronous communication through tools like Email, Slack, and Docs has become central to how teams work.
 But how do we ensure clarity when we can't rely on real-time feedback?

 Words and sentences can vary widely in meaning, and the bedrock of effective communication is shared context.
 In a conversation context can be transferred through facial expressions and body language - this is not possible in written communication.
 We must increase the specificity of our written communication to be reliably understood.